I'm the little one sitting in the water

 In 1969 I married an airman who I met at Southern Illinois University.
 During the seven year we were married, he was stationed at five different bases in England, the US, and Viet Nam.
 While we were in England, I took advantage of the galleries, museums and libraries to study the masters, archeology, anthropology, biology, and history.

 Settling in Sacramento, CA after my husband left, I continued my studies in Photography and Darkroom Techniques, Fashion Design & Construction, as well as Interior Design & Development.
-Hiring on to Pacific Bell as a Manual Drafter, I was accredited in Civil Drafting, Computer Aided Drafting & Design (CADD), and Geographical Information Systems (GIS), I was awarded one of only four CAD drafting positions in the department.
+I was hired by Pacific Bell as a Manual Drafter, but after I was accredited in Civil Drafting, Computer Aided Drafting & Design (CADD), and Geographical Information Systems (GIS), I was awarded one of only four CAD drafting positions in the department.

 Once my two children were happily married and ensconced in California, I returned to the Midwest where I discovered my heartfelt home.
-Here I returned to school as I continued to work and received my Associate of Science in IT/Web Design.
+Here I returned to school as I continued to work in Civil Engineering Drafting, and received my Associate of Science in IT/Web Design.

 Now that I am retired, I divide my time between Wildlife Photography, Digital Art and writing, as well as helping those who ask for help in any field with which I am proficient.
-Because I grew up in the Sudan, I speek and read both English and American (yes there is a difference!).
-Before coming to the States, I also could speak French and Arabic, plus several Sudanese dialects in her very early years.
-Her parents were upper middleclass English with very good educations.
+Because I grew up in the Sudan, I speak and read both English and American (yes there is a difference!).
+While living in Africa, I also could speak French and Arabic, plus several Sudanese dialects.
+My parents were upper middleclass English with very good educations.
 My Father was an English and Bible Professor and my Mother, Phyllis (Hawkins) Webb was an accomplished poet and songwriter.
-They made sure we all spoke and wrote correct English grammar, but nonthing could do helped me learn to spell correctly, as I still get confused with the spelling in three different languages.
+They made sure we all spoke and wrote correct English grammar, but nonthing could help me learn to spell correctly, as I still get confused with the spelling in three different languages.
 I am very thankful for SpellCheck!

 I take great pleasure in my painting and writing, trying my best to tell a good story whatever medium I am using.
 My writing involves historical adventure stories, but I also have experience creating and writing my own syllabi for my sewing classes, Standard Operating Procedures for small businesses and non-profit organizations, catalogs, newsletters and instructional and just-for-fun articles.